Home » Koh Chang » Koh Chang Beaches

 Restaurants and Nightlife

-Among its many restaurants, Jae Eew Seafood, Kati Culinary, Baan Ta Klua (in Aana Resort), El Greco, Babylon, Toscana Pizzeria, Bam Issan, Zhong Zhi Pad Pad and Jae Mam Seafood are all recommended.
+Among its many restaurants, Kati Culinary, Baan Ta Klua (in Aana Resort), Toscana Pizzeria, Bam Issan, Zhong Zhi Pad Pad, Mango Tree, Palm Beach Rimray and Jae Mam Seafood are all recommended.

 Klong Prao Beach is not known for its nightlife, so don’t expect beach parties and late nights.
-Vanilla Sky at the mouth of the northern canal is a lovely spot for a sundowner and in the middle area of the beach, Mandalay, Pilot and Family are the go-to beach bar cafes.
-You’ll also find a handful of bars on the bend before The Dewa turning and at the far southern end.
+Vanilla Sky at the mouth of the northern canal is a lovely spot for a sundowner and in the middle area of the beach, Mandalay, Pilot and Family are the go-to beach bar diners.

 Other

-Klong Plu Waterfall is well worth a visit and alongside that, there are plenty of other activities – 2 elephant camps, ATV, cooking schools, a gym, frequent night markets and a Muay Thai ring for twice weekly bouts.
+Klong Plu Waterfall is well worth a visit and alongside that, there are plenty of other activities – 2 elephant camps, ATV, cooking school, a couple of gyms and frequent night markets.

 Kai Bae Beach